morrownr/USB-WiFi/home/iw_list/CHANEVE_AR9ESCAPE_AR9271.md

 ## Device images

 I easily took the device apart by separating the plastic case.
-No unscrewing needed.
+No unscrewing was needed.

 The only surprise on the teardown is that one face of the PCB is glued to the